 The threat of this investigation has spurred the banks to increase their cuts from 60 to 65, with the expectation of increasing to 70 basis points cut from their cash rates in the coming months.

 So what effect will I see?

 A 75-basis-point cut would be worth more than $2100 in lower repayments for average ($400,000 mortgage) homeowners.
 All won with the power of consumers exercising their choice.
+Buyers can still take out loans, and this will get easier as rates go lower.
 The AFR commented on this as well, saying,

 “More non-ADIs are also being recruited onto the lending panels for the major mortgage broker networks because of increased borrower demand for cheaper rates and discounts.”